Retford: Opinions on Retford

-Geography and climate
+Geography

 Retford lies in a shallow, fertile river valley which has a wide flood plain on either side of the River Idle.
 This makes the low-lying land next to the river prone to flooding.
 The underlying geology is Primo-Triassic rocks which lie over coal measures.
 This district therefore forms part of the Nottinghamshire-Yorkshire Coalfield.
 To the West are Pebble Beds and Sandstone outcrops.
 To the east are heavy claylands of Keuper Marl.